-From 1 January 2023 onwards, the Group will choose to use Annual Efficiency Ratio ("AER") to replace Energy Efficiency Operational Indicator ("EEOI") for carbon intensity reporting.
+Annual Efficiency Ratio ("AER") and Energy Efficiency Operational Indicator ("EEOI")

 AER is a vessel carbon intensity ratio which is approved as mandatory by IMO.
-In the short term, we aim at a 15% reduction of AER by 2026 and a 30% reduction by 2030, compared to 2019.
-Below showing the EEOI and related index of the Group for the years ended 2022 and 2021:
+In the short term, we aim at a 15% reduction of AER by 2026 and a 30% reduction by 2030.
+AER for the year 2023 is being assessed and the results will be available in the second quarter of 2024.
+Below shows the estimated EEOI and related index of the Group for the years 2023 and 2022: